Self-Employed Allowable Expenses

 Leasing Payments

 Hire leasing payments are tax-deductible.
-There are many reasons a business might go down a leasing route rather than buying equipment outright, including initial cost and getting up-to-date equipment.
+A business might go down a leasing route for many reasons rather than buying equipment outright, including initial cost and getting up-to-date equipment.

 Both the hire purchase interest and the amount for the equipment are allowable.